Skip to Content

 Composting is the process of starting a soil food web (soil biota) by causing the proliferation of aerobic microorganisms (bacteria and fungi) in a controlled environment using organic waste materials.

-However, not everyone knows that soil fertility is a direct product of soil-dwelling organisms, collectively referred to as the soil biota.
+However, not everyone knows that soil fertility is a direct product of soil-dwelling organisms, collectively called the soil biota.
 We need to understand that compost is more than a soil augmentation.
 Composting is the development of healthy soil biota – an essential ecosystem for soil productivity and health.

 25 Reasons Why Aerobic Composting is Essential for a Healthy Garden